Briana McDonagh

 2

 Are you expecting any lump sums — a bonus, inheritance, or sale of assets?
-A floating or revolving portion means you can pay these down without break fees.
+A floating or revolving portion means you can put that money straight onto your mortgage without break fees.

 3